Terrastories/terrastories/documentation/MAPEO-MAPS-IN-TERRASTORIES.md

 ### Converting vector tiles for Terrastories

+This workflow assumes that you have `.pbf` vector tiles in an XYZ file directory format.

 1. Converting the tiles to MBTiles
     1. Using TL:
-        1. In a terminal, navigate to the directory where your tiles are located, and run a conversion command like `tl copy -z 1 -Z 16 file://./**tile-directory** mbtiles://./**tiles**.mbtiles` where **tile-directory** is the name of the directory, and **tiles** is the name you want to give your mbtiles file.
+        1. In a terminal, navigate to the directory where your tiles are located, and run a conversion command like `tl copy -z 1 -Z 16 file://./**tile-directory**/filetype=vector.pbf mbtiles://./**tiles**.mbtiles` where **tile-directory** is the name of the directory, and **tiles** is the name you want to give your mbtiles file.

+        _Note_: if the filename for your tiles ends in `.vector` (like `1.vector.pbf`), you need to have this `?filetype=vector.pbf` parameter at the end of your file definition.
+However, if the filenames don't end in `.vector`, you should use `filetype=pbf`.
 2. Editing the style.json
     1. In the `style.json` file that comes with the tiles generated for Mapeo, replace the `sources` → `composite` content with the following: